-A company may resubmit a preliminary application 1 time (for a total of 2 submissions) during the FY 2023 review cycle.
 CPRIT considers an application to be a resubmission if the proposed project is substantially the same project as presented in the original submission.
 A change in the identity of the applicant or company representative for a project or a change of title of the project that the company previously submitted to CPRIT does not constitute a new preliminary application for the purposes of CPRIT's resubmission policy.
+A change in the type of RFA such as changing from a Texas Therapeutic Company application to a SEED application may constitute a resubmission depending on the number and degree of changes from one application to the other.
+In such cases, the applicant should contact the program office prior to initiating the subsequent application (see section 10.2).
 CPRIT does not characterize an application as "submitted" for purposes of the resubmission policy if the applicant or CPRIT administratively withdrew the application prior to review.